dpsanders/ReversePropagation.jl/README.md

 ## Tracing and transformations

-The package works by tracing an input function into a `ModelingToolkit` object.
-It then transforms those, before finally emitting Julia code.
+The package works by tracing an input Julia function into a `Symbolics.jl` expression.
+It then transforms that expression into a static single-assignment (SSA) form, before finally emitting Julia code.

 The unexported `gradient_code` function can be used to inspect this process: